codecentric-labs-zero/react-native-project-template/README.md

 4. Change into the project directory an run `npm install`
 5. You should now be able to use `react-native run-ios` and `react-native run-android` to run the example app
 6. `npm test` will execute the example tests.

+## Scene generator usage
+It is possible to generate scene folder with all needed components.

+1. Run `yo ccla-react-native:scene` from root directory of your project (scene will be genereted there)
+2. Provide a scene name (First letter should be uppercase)